-Most major car insurance companies (such as this budget car insurer)will provide cover for driving abroad but some of the smaller ones have had issues with this because of the change in insurance passporting rights.
-The Covid epidemic has reduced foreign travel by car dramatically but once the epidemic has subsided sufficiently many motorists may find that the cost of insuring their cars to travel in the EU may rise considerably.
+Most major car insurance companies (such as this budget car insurer) will provide cover for driving abroad but some of the smaller ones have had issues with this because of the change in insurance passporting rights.
+The Covid epidemic has reduced foreign travel by car dramatically; hence the rise in insuring cars short term; but once the epidemic has subsided sufficiently many motorists may find that the cost of insuring their cars to travel in the EU may rise considerably.

 Linda McCavan was brought up in a large family (she was the sixth of nine children) in Barnsley, which was then of course a major coal mining town.
 An interest in linguistics led her to taking a degree in translating and interpreting and her first professional job was as a translator in Brussels in 1984.
 This was the time of the miner's strike during a period of devastation of the mining industry.
 By 1991 she was back in the UK working with the Coalfield Communities Campaign, which was raising funds to help the employment prospects of miners who had been thrown out of work by the closure of the mines, and of those many others who had been affected by the subsequent reductions in trade.